p13tarunkk/p13tarunkk.github.io/_posts/2022-03-19-product-goal- metrics.md

 - Facebook Product Manager
 ---

-Setting goals for product features is an art in product building.
-A product is successful only if it achieves its intended objectives or goals.
-Defining and measuring the product's or its features' success need good understanding of company goals, business, product vision, strategy, roadmap, its users, end customers and partners.
-Hence, it is a standard question in PM interviews at all levels including the Product Execution Interviews (e.g. Facebook or Meta product manager roles). <br>
+Setting goals for product features is an art in product management.
+A product is successful only if it achieves its intended objectives and goals.
+Defining and measuring the product's and its features' success need good understanding of company goals, business, product vision, strategy, roadmap, its users, end customers and partners.
+Therefore, product metrics and goals are frequently asked in product management interviews at all levels (e.g.  Product Execution Interviews of Facebook or Meta). <br>
 ```
-Sample Goal Metrics Problems :-
+Sample Product Management Metrics and Goal Problems :-

 How would you go about setting goals for Instagram hashtags?
 How would you measure success for IG stories?